asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### Decrease Long Build Times

 Are teams waiting for builds that take more than ten minutes on build servers?
 This is downtime that every developer experiences.
-Adding more developers makes the problem worse for everyone as there is more contention on build servers and more queuing waiting for builds to finish.
+Adding more developers makes the problem worse for everyone, creating more contention on build servers and more queuing waiting for builds to finish.

 Investigate the source of slow builds.
 Is it an issue that can be improved by upgrading server hardware or adding build agents?
 Adding hardware or additional software licenses is an inexpensive activity that can increase the productivity of the entire organization.